chusiang/pentadactyl-themes/README.md

 INSTALL
 --------

-Copy fu.penta to `~/.pentadactyl/colors/` or use command `:he colorscheme` to get some help.
+Copy *.penta to `~/.pentadactyl/colors/` or use command `:he colorscheme` to get some help.

 	" at Shell.
-	$ mkdir ~/.pentadactyl/colors/
+	$ mkdir -p ~/.pentadactyl/colors/
-	$ cp fu.penta ~/.pentadactyl/colors/
+	$ cp colors/*.penta ~/.pentadactyl/colors/

+Test.

+	" at Pentadactyl (Firefox).
+	:colorscheme fu

 Install.

 	" add under line to ~/.pentadactylrc at Shell. colorscheme fu

-	" at Pentadactyl (Firefox).
-	:colorscheme fu